Nannies take care of the basic needs of children and babies. These needed include bathing, dressing, feeding, playing with them.

 Nanny Job Outlook

-The employment of nannies is projected to increase slightly by 2% percent from 2018 to 2028.
+Employment of floral designers is projected to increase slightly by 2% percent from 2018 to 2028.